himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 :title  "Configuring Ansible on the Pi Cluster"
 :date "2017-05-17"
 :author "Ryan Himmelwright"
-:tags ["Homelab" "Cluster" "Pi" "DevOps" "Ansible"] :draft? false
+:tags ["Homelab" "Cluster" "Pi" "DevOps" "Ansible" "ssh"] :draft? false
 }

-In my [previous post](http://ryan.himmelwright.net/posts/Setting-up-the-pi-cluster/), I setup my [pi cluster](http://ryan.himmelwright.net/pages/homelab/#cluster) and installed the variations of Ubuntu 16.04 Server on each of them.
-With the cluster setup, I needed an easy way to interact and maintain the systems.
-This is where [Ansible](https://www.ansible.com/) comes in.
+In my [previous post](http://ryan.himmelwright.net/posts/Setting-up-the-pi-cluster/), I pieced together my [pi cluster](http://ryan.himmelwright.net/pages/homelab/#cluster), and installed variations of Ubuntu 16.04 Server on each of its nodes.
+With the cluster built, I quickly needed an easy way to maintain and interact with the system as a whole.
+This, is where [Ansible](https://www.ansible.com/) comes in.
+In this post, I will walk through the steps I took to setup Ansible on my Cluster.

 <!-- more -->